Dr Alan J Murphy

-- Ikuobase I, Norman RA, Murphy AJ.
+- Emovon I, Norman RA, Murphy AJ.
 The development of a model for determining scheduled replacement Intervals for marine machinery systems.
-Transactions of IMechE, Part M: Journal of Engineering for the Maritime Environment 2016.
-In Preparation.
+Proceedings of IMechE, Part M: Journal of Engineering for the Maritime Environment 2016, epub ahead of print.

 - Emovon I, Norman RA, Murphy AJ, Pazouki K. An integrated multicriteria decision making methodology using compromise solution methods for prioritising risk of marine machinery systems.
 Ocean Engineering 2015, 105, 92-103.

 - Trodden DG, Murphy A, Pazouki K. Evaluation of Emission Factors on the Estimation of NOx Formation from a Manoeuvring Ship.
 In: Shipping in Changing Climates 2015.
 2015, Glasgow, UK.

 - Trodden DG, Murphy AJ, Pazouki K, Sargeant J. Fuel Usage Data Analysis for Efficient Shipping Operations.
 Ocean Engineering 2015, 110(Part B), 75-84.

 - Emovon I, Norman RA, Murphy AJ.
 Hybrid MCDM based methodology for selecting the optimum maintenance strategy for ship machinery systems.
 Journal of Intelligent Manufacturing 2015, e-pub ahead of print.